To better understand what is value investing, you need to know first:

 This is why we look for something valuable that is being sold at a discount to its true value to invest in.

 Your goal when you buy an asset at a lower price is to make more money out of this asset.

-What happens when an adequate number of stock market participants realizes its intrinsic value and bids up the price of the asset.
+What happens when an adequate number of stock market participants realize its intrinsic value and bid up the price of the asset?

 In other words, when you buy an underpriced valuable asset.
 Then you’ve got more value for money as the asset has more upside potential.

-Imagine, what would you get if you invested your money in something that doesn’t worth it or you’ve bought an overpriced asset?
+Imagine, what would you get if you invested your money in something that wasn’t worth it or you bought an overpriced asset.

 I think it’s now pretty clear that when you invest in a business that is not worth what you pay for you would have a hard time getting more money back from the business.